Many brainstorming sessions are not as productive as they could be, typically because they are poorly planned or managed.

 - Announce the objective.
 Post and explain the rules.
 See below.

 - Capture all ideas as they flow from the group.

 - Assign next steps.

-For advertising concept development, setup a PC or Mac to get the juices boiling with any of > AdCracker's concept development tools:
+For creative advertising ideas, fire up a PC or Mac to use > AdCracker's concept development tools:

 1) Write a clear, focused objective.

 Write a one sentence focus statement that defines what you want to accomplish.